A Maryland suburb known for a slaveholding past confronts its racist present

 But Brown was undeterred.
 And so were the nearly 100 Black, White, young and old individuals who stood on the open field for the second protest July 11, hoisting Black Lives Matter signs and wearing #OnePasadena buttons on their shirts.

-The rally, dubbed #HearTheYouth, was an opportunity for minority teenagers to share their experience growing up in Pasadena, which is 81 percent White.
+The rally, dubbed #HearTheYouth, was an opportunity for minority teenagers to share their experiences growing up in Pasadena, which is 81 percent White.

 One biracial teen recalled being accused of both not “being Black enough” and not “being White enough.”